-Here’s how to prepare yourchild for the arrival of a new baby brother or sister.
+Here’s how to set the stage and prepare your child for the arrival of a new baby brother or sister.

 Tell your child before telling the neighbors.
 It's best for your child to hear the news about a new baby from you, rather than from someone else.
-The best bet is probably to time your conversation forshortly before you tell your friends.
+Telling your firstborn yourself shows her that you trust and value her, and also gives you control over how the information is framed.
+The best bet is probably to time your conversation for shortly before you tell your friends.
 That way, your child won't accidentally spill the beans before you're ready.

-Enjoy your "big boy" or "big girl".Even if you weren't expecting a second child, it still would be important to celebrate all the ways your firstborn is growing.
-Moving from a bottle tosolid food, from diapers to underpants — all of these milestones show your child is growing up.
-As children grow, it's important to show them how proud youare that they're growing into "big boys" or "big girls."
-This can prepare them for seeing themselves as "big brothers" or "big sisters".
+Enjoy your "big boy" or "big girl."
+Even if you weren't expecting a second child, it still would be important to celebrate all the ways your firstborn is growing.
+Moving from a bottle to solid food, from diapers to underpants — all of these milestones show your child is growing up.
+As children grow, it's important to show them how proud you are that they're growing into "big boys" or "big girls."
+This can prepare them for seeing themselves as "big brothers" or "big sisters" too.

-Time your transitions.In some cases, you might want to space your children's transitions.
+Time your transitions.
+Depending upon the age difference between your children, you may find that one or more of your firstborn's milestones roughly coincides with the arrival of your new baby.
+In some cases, you might want to space your children's transitions.
 For example, you may not want to move your older child into a new bedroom and the baby into the "old" room at the same time, so your firstborn doesn't feel like she's being replaced.
+However, other transitions work well together — see if you can move your firstborn into a "big boy" bed as your baby starts to sleep in a crib.
 If the timing works out, it's a great opportunity to show your pride in both children's growth.

 Let them help.
-As you already know, babies require a lot of work and attention, and there are many ways in which a big brother or sister can help.
+As you already know, babies require a lot of work and attention, and there are many ways in which big brothers and sisters can help.
 Your firstborn can talk or sing to the baby, help with bottles or when you change diapers, and so on.
-When you find ways to let your firstborn help, you're sending him several important messages: that you trust him, that he can take an active role, that part of being a big brother is taking care of a younger sibling, and thatyou're all in this together.
+When you find ways to let your firstborn help, you're sending him several important messages: that you trust him, that he can take an active role, that part of being a big brother is taking care of a younger sibling, and that you're all in this together.

 Reassure them.
 One common worry among firstborn children is that a new baby will replace them in your heart.
 From time to time (both before and after the baby arrives), make sure to tell (and show) your firstborn that you'll always love him just the same.

 Set the tone for other adults.
 Along with reassuring your firstborn, be careful that other well-meaning adults don't accidentally undermine your efforts.
-Discourage comments or jokesimplying that the new baby will somehow replace your first child, or that you’re going to be too busy to show him love and attention.
+Share your approach with close friends and family so that everyone is on the same page.